Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_documentation_editing_local.md

 - 'Page Title': '/section/filename.md'

-* Within the `Developer Docs` section of the open `mkdocs.yml` file, add this new line in the appropriate order.
+* Within the `Maintainer Docs` section of the open `mkdocs.yml` file, add this new line in the appropriate order.

-`- 'Building Giant ISLE Robots': '05_developer_docs/dev_building_giant_robots.md'`
+`- 'Building Giant ISLE Robots': '05_maintainer_docs/maintainer_building_giant_robots.md'`

 ```
-- 'Developer Docs':
+- 'Maintainer Docs':
-  - 'Building Giant ISLE Robots': '05_developer_docs/dev_building_giant_robots.md'
+  - 'Building Giant ISLE Robots': '05_maintainer_docs/maintainer_building_giant_robots.md'
-  - 'Contributing to Project': '05_developer_docs/dev_contributing_to_project.md'
+  - 'Contributing to Project': '05_maintainer_docs/maintainer_contributing_to_project.md'
-  - 'Documentation Overview': '05_developer_docs/dev_documentation_overview.md'
+  - 'Documentation Overview': '05_maintainer_docs/maintainer_documentation_overview.md'
 ```

-* The enduser can now review the contents of this new page at http://127.0.0.1:8000/05_developer_docs/dev_building_giant_robots/
+* The enduser can now review the contents of this new page at http://127.0.0.1:8000/05_maintainer_docs/maintainer_building_giant_robots/

-* Edit the contents of `dev_building_giant_robots.md` and save the file each time.
+* Edit the contents of `maintainer_building_giant_robots.md` and save the file each time.
 The associated webpage will refresh with the new changes.

-### Commit changes to git
+### Commit Changes to Git

-Once finished with adding all new pages and editing files, it is time to add everything to git and then push to the remote ISLE githbu.com repo for review by ISLE Maintainers.
+Once finished with adding all new pages and editing files, it is time to add everything to git and then push to the remote ISLE github.com repository for review by ISLE Maintainers.

-#### Git status
+#### Git Status
 * Within the open terminal, enter `git status`

-The example git status output below displays that several files have been modified (edited or changed) and that there is a new file called `dev_building_giant_robots.md` has been created.
+The example git status output below displays that several files have been modified (edited or changed) and that there is a new file called `maintainer_building_giant_robots.md` has been created.

 ```
 git status